 Historically, Adobe Acrobat has been the best option, but it has also been the most expensive, often putting it out of reach of individuals and small businesses.
 That has given rise to a wealth of alternatives with varying features and costs.
 We looked at several top PDF editors to see what they offer and how they stack up against each other.
 See below for why we choose our top picks, and scroll to the bottom to see all of our PDF reviews.

-Updated 1/11/19 to include our review of PDFelement Pro 6, which delivers hassle-free PDF editing, and is a compelling, low-cost alternative to Acrobat.
+Updated 7/24/19 to include our review of Adobe Acrobat Pro—learn how our favorite PDF editor has gotten even better.
 See the bottom of the page for a list of all our PDF editor reviews.

 Best overall PDF editor

 Adobe Acrobat Pro DC remains the industry standard for good reason.
 Its rich combination of creation, editing, reviewing, and security features are what the best alternative options are built on, but we feel Acrobat still does it best.
 Its recent interface redesign makes it much easier to navigate its robust toolset than the nested menus of yore, and its cloud subscription option puts its advanced features within reach of more individuals and small businesses.
-(Read our full review.)
+(Read our full review of Adobe Acrobat Pro and see how it compares to the Adobe Acrobat Standard DC.)

 Nitro Pro 12 bumps its previous version, Nitro Pro 11, for the runner-up spot.
 Its now full integration with Nitro Cloud—as part of Nitro Productivity Suite—makes collaborating on documents and securing signatures easier than ever.
 The ability to perform common editing tasks right in a browser rather than having to toggle over to the desktop program makes document workflows feel simpler and more seamless.
 (Read our full review).